 Try the lavender latte, or my personal favorite, the mareado lavanda.
 This drink took me back to my espresso freddo days in Greece.
 Frothed espresso, poured over ice, with lavender and a touch of brown sugar.

-Zenteno - solid iced Americans, insanely good mini pies and tarts, and a charming little atmosphere.
+Zenteno - solid iced Americanos, insanely good mini-pies and tarts, and a charming little atmosphere.

 Street food/taco carts